A flowery hibiscus simple syrup perfect for cocktails!

-- 1 cup dried hibiscus petals, any color
+- 1 cup dried or fresh hibiscus petals, any color

-- Take off heat and add hibiscus petals, let soak up to 15 minutes.
+Take off heat and add hibiscus petals, let steep for 15 minutes.

-- Store in an airtight container in refrigerator for up to 1 week.
+Store in an airtight container in fridge for up to 1 week.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!